+'''

-write the note $ cat << EOT >> notes.txt To update a shared dataset, run the command "datalad update --merge".
+$ # write the note

+$ cat << EOT >> notes.txt

+To update a shared dataset, run the command "datalad update --how merge".

 This command will query its origin for changes, and integrate the changes into the dataset.

+EOT

+'''

+'''

-save the changes
+$ # save the changes

 $ datalad save -m "add note about datalad update"

 add(ok): notes.txt (file)

 save(ok): . (dataset)

-action summary:

-add (ok: 1)

-save (ok: 1)

 '''

-PS: You might wonder whether there is also a sole datalad update command.
-Yes, there is - if you are a Git-user and know about branches and merging you can read the Note for Git-users below.
+PS: You might wonder what a plain datalad update command with no option does.
+If you are a Git-user and know about branches and merging you can read the Note for Git-users.
 However, a thorough explanation and demonstration will be in the next section.